priyank-p/simplepicker/README.md

     - `` (`boolean`): If `true` disables the time picker section.
     - `compactMode` (`boolean`): If `true` the simplepicker will be more compact; the large display of the selected date, i.e. 25th will not be displayed.
+    - `selectedDate` (`Date`): initialize the simplepicker with this date, if not used then today will be used

 The first argument passed could be `opts`.